Welcome to the Excelsior College Study Abroad Program

 Yes.
 To be approved for the Capstone course, you must have successfully completed a total of 105 credits on your official record with Excelsior College.
 The credit total must include Information Literacy, 6 credits of English Composition, 2 credits of Ethics, and 12 upper level credits in Judaic Studies.

-You will not be approved for this course until the above requirements are received by Excelsior.
+You will not be approved for this course until documentation of completion of these requirements are received by Excelsior.

 How long does it take to receive my degree once I finish my last course or exam?

 Once we receive your final grades, it typically takes about 2 months for your degree to be conferred and your diploma to arrive in the mail.
 If you need proof of graduation prior to your actual conferral date, you may request a Letter of Qualification (LOQ) from our Office of the Registrar.
 Be sure to work with your advisors to plan accordingly, especially if you plan to continue to graduate school!